St. James's Place plc: History

 In July 2019, the Financial Ombudsman Service raised "serious concerns", after a client had been persuaded to transfer more than £60,000 to the company, over claims that St. James's Place had "doctored" documents with "forged" signatures to hide the advice allegedly given by the company to the client.

 In November 2019 fourteen former footballers sued St James's Place for £15m, alleging that they had received poor advice concerning tax avoidance regarding film and overseas property investment schemes.
-A spokesperson for St James's Place said, "the partner who pointed the investors toward the plan did not have its authorisation to do so, and that St James's didn't approve of the proposal".
-The spokesperson also said, "the partner had retired by the time many of the investments were made, and that others were placed through a self-invested personal pension by a third party".
-According to a court filing, the claim is worth £15 million (€17.5 million).
-However, St James's said that the statute of limitations on the claims had expired because the investments had been made more than 10 years before.
+A spokesman for St James's Place said the partner was not authorised to direct investors to the plan, and that the proposal was not approved by St James's.
+The St James's Place spokesman also said the partner had retired when many of the investments were made, and that other investments were placed through a self-invested personal pension (SIPP) by a third party.
+The spokesman also said the statute of limitations on the claims had expired because the investments had been made more than 10 years before.